The Rebel (1932 film)

 The Rebel (Der Rebell) is a 1932 German historical drama film directed by Curtis Bernhardt, Edwin H. Knopf, and Luis Trenker and starring Trenker, Luise Ullrich, and Victor Varconi.
 The film's art direction was by Fritz Maurischat.
-It was made by the German subsidiary of Universal Pictures, with location shooting in Austria and St. Moritz, Switzerland.
-Interior scenes were filmed at the Tempelhof Studios.
-A separate English language version The Rebel was released the following year.
-The film is part of the Mountain film genre.
+A separate English language version, The Rebel, was released the following year.
+The film is part of the mountain film genre.

-Trenker stated that the film's plotline of a Tyrolean mountaineer Severin Anderlan leading a revolt against occupying French forces in 1809, during the Napoleonic Wars.
-The greatest Tirolean patriot Andreas Hofer was a proto-type of "Severin Anderlan" (both died in the same year!)..
-Trenker was designed to mirror what was happening in contemporary Germany as it rejected the terms of the Treaty of Versailles.
-In 1933 there was published Luis Trenker's novel, Der Rebell.
-Ein Freiheitsroman aus den Bergen Tirols.
+Trenker stated that the film's plotline of a Tyrolean mountaineer, Severin Anderlan, leading a revolt against occupying French forces in 1809, during the Napoleonic Wars.
+Andreas Hofer, the noted Tirolean patriot, was a proto-type of "Severin Anderlan" (both died in the same year).
+Trenker was designed to mirror what was happening in contemporary Germany, as it rejected the terms of the Treaty of Versailles.
+In 1933 Luis Trenker's novel Der Rebell.
+Ein Freiheitsroman aus den Bergen Tirols was published.

 Trenker later made a second film about the Tyrolean Rebellion The Fire Devil in 1940.

 Cast

+Production

+Following Trenker's appearance in Universal Pictures' Doomed Battalion, they engaged him to appear in several more films with The Rebel being the first.
+There were planned to be three versions: English, German and French.
+Victor Varconi signed to appear in the English and German versions.
+Esther Ralston was originally signed as the lead in the English version, but Vilma Bánky replaced her.

+The German version was made by the German subsidiary of Universal.

+location shooting in Austria and St. Moritz, and Zuoz, Switzerland.
+Interior scenes were filmed at the Tempelhof Studios in Berlin.

+Reception

+Joseph Goebbels praised the film as what Nazi filmmakers should aspire to.